 Hydraulic Piston Pump

 The popularity of hydraulic piston pumps stems from their ability to maximize energy use and productivity.
-Even a hydraulic hand pump, which is powered by a foot or hand pedal, can convert as little as 4.5 pounds of force into 100 pounds of load-moving force.
+Even a hydraulic hand pump powered by a foot or hand pedal can convert as little as 4.5 pounds of force into 100 pounds of load-moving force.
 Electric hydraulic pumps can reach pressure ranges up to 4,000 PSI.
 As capacities show such variability, the intended use of a pump should be carefully considered.
 Several other variables should also be taken into account.
-Task-specific power sources, operating speeds, maximum fluid flows and pump weights are widely available in standard and custom configurations.
-Measurements such as diameter, rod extension length, height and width should also be considered, especially when a hydraulic piston pump is to be fitted to a pre-existing hydraulic system.
+Task-specific power sources, operating speeds, maximum fluid flows, and pump weights are widely available in standard and custom configurations.
+Measurements such as diameter, rod extension length, height, and width should also be considered, especially when a hydraulic piston pump is to be fitted to a pre-existing hydraulic system.